slu4coder/Minimal-UART-Computer-3/README.md

-# Minimal UART Computer 3
+# Minimal UART Computer 3 - Blinkenlights!

 Here comes a big update of my DIY 'Minimal UART Computer', a machine built around a serial interface just from a handful of logic ICs, RAM and FLASH memory.
 For it's size, simplicity and self-imposed limitations, it's got double the processing power of a Commodore C64 or Apple II.
 It's mission is to be a fun learning platform for understanding computers on a fundamental level.